-In Trinity we provide services that enable students returning to study to settle into college life as quickly as possible.
-We run a Welcome Programme for incoming Junior Freshman (first year) students in September; provide a successful Peer Mentoring Programme for a range of courses and have an active Mature Student Society.
+In Trinity we pride ourselves on supporting students to settle into college life as quickly as possible.
+The Mature Student Office runs a Welcome Programme for incoming first year students in September; we engage a successful student led Peer Mentoring Programme and have an active Mature Student Society.
 These are just some of the supports you can rely on to make your transition to college a smooth one.

 What other supports are available to me when I enter college?

-All students entering Trinity are allocated a tutor, a member of academic staff, to support them during their time in University.
-In addition Trinity has a student counselling service, a careers office, a disability office, college chaplains and of course, a mature student officer to look after your needs.
+All students entering Trinity College are allocated a tutor, a member of academic staff, to support them and advocate for them, during their time in the University.
+In addition Trinity College has a student counselling service, a careers office, a disability office, college chaplains, among others, and of course, a mature student officer to look after your needs.